Overview of Industry

 - Developing trademark and branding strategies

 Change the Use of Your Land

 Changing how you use your land can expose your business to a whole new set of laws, regulations, and tax issues.
 If you are expanding and purchasing additional land, you cannot be guaranteed that a real estate agent is considering all legal concerns such as zoning regulations.
 Having land you can’t use is an agribusiness’ worst nightmare.
 Seeking legal counsel early in the planning process can aid in avoiding expensive mistakes.
-When acquiring land or changing the use of land, our attorneys can:
+When acquiring land or changing the use of land, our agritourism attorneys for Virginia can:

 - Review local zoning regulations to ensure compliance